GU4243-ADS/project-3-algorithms-project-4-algorithms-group-4/README.md

 #### Memory-based Algorithm

 ##### Description
+Using different similarity weights, the memory based model compares all users to all other users.
+It is essential to use different similarity weights and various measures of correlation compute different things.
+For example, Pearson correlation measures a linear relationship, whereas Spearman correlation is monotonic.

 ##### Results
 | | | Pearson | Spearman | Vector | Mean Square | Sim Rank |